Joov95/stat3007-G11-2025/README.md

 Load pre-trained weights located in the weights folder (these weights were obtained after 5 epochs of training).

-For the final model trained on the CIFAR-10 dataset, you can either:

-Generate 50,000 fake images using the provided code, or

-Use pre-generated images available in the images folder.

 The code runs out of the box in Google Colab, without any modifications.
 If you're running the notebooks locally or in a different environment, you may need to make minor path adjustments to properly load weights or images.